 Listen to your favourite song.
 I know this seems silly, but if things are getting to too much, step away from what you are doing, put on your favourite song and blast it.

 Breathe.
-Breathe in through your month, until your stomach is filled with air, then breathe out through your nose.
+Breathe in through your mouth, until your stomach is filled with air, then breathe out through your nose.
 Repeat this cycle 10 times, then hold your breath for as long as possible.
 Then repeat the cycle of breathing in and out, hold your breath once you’ve done that 10 times.
 Keep repeating until you feel calmer.

 Have a cold shower.
 This sounds crazy, but it is amazing.
 It’s scary but just put yourself under the water for as long as you can.